mattvh/gifnuke/readme.md

+It's high time a certain antiquated image format was nuked from orbit.
+This command helps you convert animations to faster-loading WebM files.
+Modern video formats not only produce much smaller files, which are easily loopable with an HTML `<video>` element, but they load progressively without the "slow mo" effect.

+    1.7M dealwithit.gif
+    94K  dealwithit.webm

 # Installation

 Note: Before installing GIFnuke, you must have ffmpeg installed and compiled with the `--enable-libvpx` option, in order to enable WebM encoding.